What is Speaking in Tongues? A Biblical Guide for Christians

 Addressing Common Misconceptions

 Any use of tongues that creates spiritual hierarchy misses the point entirely.
 This gift comes by grace, not merit.
-It's meant to build up the individual believer and ultimately serve others, not create divisions.
+If you use tongues to lord it over others or create a "second tier" of Christianity, you're missing that you received the gift as grace, not because of your own performance.

 Biblical Anchor: The Promise of Empowerment